Judge and Mrs. J.W. Deese Asbury Initiative Program

-Since 2004 the Asbury Initiative grant has awarded 165 grants to 163 students who have served in 56 countries.
-The Asbury Initiative Grant is intended to encourage internships for Asbury University juniors, seniors, and graduating seniors to perform volunteer service in the areas of international community, social and economic development, public wellness and treatment, literacy and education, and other public services in developing countries.
-The internship enables eligible Asbury University students to have valuable experiences outside the classroom, which may motivate them to consider careers in international service.
-Students may participate in internships with religious, secular, or governmental organizations.
-The grants will cover up to $10,000 for expenses related to transportation to/from the site, lodging, meals, miscellaneous expenses related to the internship, and a stipend to partially cover lost wages.
-The application process and checklist can be found, here.
+Since 2004 the Asbury Initiative Program has awarded 180 grants to 178 students who have served in 59 countries.
+The Asbury Initiative Program is intended to encourage service opportunities for Asbury University sophomores, juniors, seniors, and graduating seniors to perform volunteer work in the areas of international community, social and economic development, public wellness and treatment, literacy and education, and other public services in developing countries.
+The program enables eligible Asbury University students to have valuable experiences outside the classroom, which may motivate them to consider careers in international service.
+Students may participate with religious, secular, or governmental organizations.
+The grants will cover up to $10,000 for expenses related to transportation to/from the site, lodging, meals, miscellaneous expenses related to the service project, and a stipend to partially cover lost wages.
+View the application process and checklist.

 For more information and questions, please contact: